coenttb/swift-html-to-pdf/README.md

 - Lightweight and fast: it can handle thousands of documents quickly.
 - Customize margins for PDF documents.
 - Swift 6 language mode enabled
+- And one more thing: easily print images in your PDFs!

 ## Examples